ccwaddey/pop/README.md

 ## Listening address

 pop only supports IPv4 currently, although I should change this ASAP.
-Specify the address that pop should listen on with the -l option, e.g. -l 192.168.0.25.
+Specify the address that pop should listen on with the `-l` option, e.g. `-l 192.168.0.25`.
 You should give a numerical address, not a hostname.

 ## Delivery